atari-monk/apollo/data/storage001/folder012/file001.md

 Woke up 10:00.
 Coffe, 2 sandwitches, snack.
 Still confused about my project.
 Just get on with it then anyway.
+Tortilla, french toast.
+Coding, ordering it, decloutering.
+Cleaning notes.
+Going to sleep at 02:14.